solidpixel/solidpixel.github.io/_posts/2024-08-05-astcenc_meets_sve.md

 ---

-Recent Arm CPUs have provided a new SIMD instruction set, the Arm Scalable Vector Extensions (SVE).
+Recent Arm CPUs have provided a new SIMD instruction set, the Arm Scalable Vector Extension (SVE).
 SVE makes the ISA independent of vector length, allowing CPUs to provide different performance points without having to invent a new ISA each time.